Octavius-Dante/Arthelais/ex_13/Readme.md

 </br>

-- Made the changes to xml view - added the pranks field to enabled property
+- Made the changes to view.xml - added the pranks field to enabled property

 ```xml